Aceh Besar Regency: Administrative divisions

 The regency is divided administratively into twenty-three districts (Indonesian: kecamatan), which comprise 604 villages (Indonesian: gampong).
-The areas of the districts and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021, are listed below.
-These are grouped below into three sections for convenience, which have no administrative significance.
+The areas of the districts and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024, are listed below.
+These are grouped below into four geographical sections for convenience, which have no administrative significance.
 The table also includes the locations of the district administrative centres, the number of administrative villages (gampong) in each district, and its post code.
+The gampong are grouped into 68 mukim.

-Notes: (a) comprises a group of islands off the north-western tip of Sumatra, of which the largest are Pulau Breuh, Pulau Nasi and Pulau Teunom. (b) includes some smaller islands off the north-western tip of Sumatra but closer to the mainland than Pulo Aceh District - Pulau Bunta and Pulau Batee. (c) comprises southern suburbs of Banda Aceh city, with 105,835 inhabitants in mid 2021.
+Notes: (a) comprises a group of islands off the north-western tip of Sumatra, of which the largest are Pulau Breuh, Pulau Nasi and Pulau Teunom. (b) includes some smaller islands off the north-western tip of Sumatra but closer to the mainland than Pulo Aceh District - Pulau Bunta and Pulau Batee. (c) comprises southern suburbs of Banda Aceh city, with 115,849 inhabitants in mid 2024.